Cup holds nourishment within.

 The cup endures because humans always gather to drink, to share, and to remember they belong.

-This page is part of the Codex — the living archive of the Forge of Elaryn and the Stones of Aereth.
+This page belongs to the Codex — a living archive of the Stones of Aereth.